stitchdata/stitch-js/README.md

 Supported features:

-- The ability to pop-up a window to allow the user to create an integration of a particular type.
+- The ability to pop-up a window to:
+  - Allow the user to create an integration of a particular type
+  - Authorize an existing integration
+  - Run a connection check for an existing integration
+  - Select tables to replicate for an existing integration

 ## Installation